NoOrientationProgramming/ProcessingCore/README.md

 ![GitHub](https://img.shields.io/github/license/NoOrientationProgramming/ProcessingCore?style=plastic)
 <!-- ![Lines of code](https://img.shields.io/tokei/lines/github/NoOrientationProgramming/ProcessingCore?style=plastic) -->

-These files provide a basic structure for almost all applications as well as a powerful debugging system.
+These files provide a basic structure for almost all applications and a powerful debugging system.

-But still: Your coding style is not restricted in any way!
-Similar to LaTeX: Focus on your content, spend less time on structural topics and debugging.
+However, your coding style is not restricted in any way!
+Similar to LaTeX, focus on your content and spend less time on structural topics and debugging.

+## Advantages

+- **Reduced boilerplate code**.
+Just add lines of code, which are beneficial for the tasks
+- **Relieved memory allocations**.
+Lifetime of requested memory very often matches the lifetime of the task itself, which is monitored.
+Therefore reducing the risk of memory leaks!
+- **Application level debugging**.
+Spend less time on searching for strange bugs due to the improved overview of the system.
+Just focus on your tasks
+- **Increased productivity**.
+A long-term relaxed and still speedy coding experience for *everyone*
+- **Quality control**.
+Your code can be characterized and rated instead of calling it "clean" or "dirty"
+- **Simple and useful documentation**.
+The structure allows for the creation of a visual description of your project which can be understood by tech and non-tech people.
+- **Increased maintainability**.
+You get an easy-to-read code at any time.
+This remains true regardless of the size or complexity of the system.
+Use a set of simple instructions to reach the target architecture starting from the current state
+- **Big support range**.
+Starting from small to very complex systems

+## Requirements

+- C++ standard as low as C++11 can be used
+- On Microcontrollers: Minimum of 32k flash memory
+- Nothing else

 ## Status

 - Mature code created in 2018
 - Finished

-## Core Advantages
+## Intro

 When using the Processing() class the entire system structure is recursive.
 This has a big and very beneficial impact during development, runtime, documentation and communication with other team members independent of their background.